shiffman/shiffman.net/teaching/a2z/analysis/index.md

 for (var i = 0; i < tokens.length; i++) {
 {% endhighlight %}

-The tricky thing here is we have to determine if this is a word we've encountered before or a new one.
+The tricky thing here is we have to determine if each token (each element of the resulting array) is a new word or one we've already encountered.
 If it's new, we need to set its initial count at 1.
-If it's not new, then we just need to increase its count by one.
+If it's not, we need to increase its count by one.

 {% highlight javascript %}
 for (var i = 0; i < tokens.length; i++) {
   var word = tokens[i];
+  // It's a new word!
   if (concordance[word] === undefined) {
     concordance[word] = 1;
+  // We've seen this word before!
   } else {
     concordance[word]++;
   }